For immediate release

 Montilla conducts historical and contemporary research about the migratory experience in the Americas and has authored studies on presidential leadership and congress.
 Focusing on the power of storytelling, his research studies and film documentaries depict human interest stories of men and women whose contributions to society merit respect, admiration, preservation, and dissemination among present and future generations.
 Montilla’s portfolio includes over 175 research stories, various publications, several original documentary films, and the conceptualization of a multiple Emmy award winning television series about Latinos currently produced by staff of The City University of New York’s television station, Channel 75.

 Mr. Montilla’s academic and professional background includes law school studies at the East Central University, and both a bachelor’s degree and a master of public administration with specialization in human resources and management from John Jay College of Criminal Justice.
-He pursued doctoral studies with concentration in American government and public policy.
-At present, he is resuming his Ph.D. studies in public administration and political science.
+He pursued political science doctoral studies with concentration in American government and public policy.
+At present, President Montilla pursues a Ph.D. in Higher Education Administration and Educational Leadership.

 The Latino Leadership Alliance 402 Livingston Avenue · New Brunswick, NJ 08901.
 (732) 214-1166 www.llanj.org